-Step Notes Planning Public hearing, review, and action on the Preliminary Plan Commission Fublic hearing, Teview, and action on the Freminiary Fran Planning Resubmittal to PC (if needed) to incorporate any requested revisions Commission to the preliminary plan City Council Public Hearing on the Preliminary Plan City Council Review and action on Preliminary Plan Planning Planning Commission public hearing, review, Commission and action on the Final Plan City Council City Council public hearing, review, and action on Final Plan
+Step Notes Planning Commission Public hearing, review, and action on the Preliminary Plan Planning Commission Resubmittal to PC (if needed) to incorporate any requested revisions to the preliminary plan City Council Public Hearing on the Preliminary Plan City Council Review and action on Preliminary Plan Planning Commission Planning Commission public hearing, review, and action on the Final Plan City Council City Council public hearing, review, and action on Final Plan

 - B. The minimum area for PDs is five acres, a large area for more densely developed D5.
 The minimum area for PDs would be reduced to two acres in D5. - C. The LDC allows the City Manager to act on Minor Modifications to site plans, other approved plans and plats, and zoning and development requirements.
 Typically these modifications are limited to no more than 10% of the approved element of the plan.
 The ability to modify density and impervious surface coverage for approved PDs is not provided.
 Therefore any increase in density or impervious surface coverage, even if it is within City requirements, would have to go through the approval process again.
-The amendment would allow the City Manager to modify density and impervious surface coverage up to 10% of what was approved.
-Density and impervious surface coverage must still meet City requirements. - D. PDs are permitted in most zoning districts, but are limited to residential, mixed-use, or commercial PDs depending on the zoning district, limiting creative development.
+The amendment would allow the City Manager to modify density and impervious surface coverage must still meet City requirements. - D. PDs are permitted in most zoning districts, but are limited to residential, mixed-use, or commercial PDs depending on the zoning district, limiting creative development.
 Limitations on the type of PD allowed in each zoning district would be deleted; however, all PDs are restricted to the uses allowed in the underlying zoning district. - E. PDs are required to provide open space in excess of other City requirements.
 The open space requirement would be deleted from the PD standards.
 PDs must meet all other City open space requirements.